CONTACT US TODAY IF YOU ARE HAVING SEVERANCE PACKAGE DISPUTES WITH YOUR EMPLOYER

 While many employers will offer severance packages as a gesture of appreciation to employees, others may do so for other reasons.
 For example, they may be wanting to get you out the door as fast as possible in hopes of avoiding a lawsuit.
 This often happens in situations where an employee has complained about various types of discrimination or harassment against them, such as those pertaining to race, gender, or sexual harassment.
-Since employees usually must agree to give up certain rights prior to agreeing to acceptance of their severance package, you should always think carefully before agreeing to an employer's terms.
-If you believe you have been a victim of discrimination or harassment on the job and now have issues with your severance package, consult with an attorney for severance pay compensation Los Angeles relies on from Mann Elias.
+Since employees usually must agree to give up certain rights prior to agreeing to acceptance of their severance package, you should always think carefully before agreeing to an employer’s terms.
+If you believe you have been a victim of discrimination or harassment on the job and now have issues with your severance package, consult with a knowledgeable attorney about your severance pay options.

 Signing Away Your Rights

 Even if you have had problems with your employer and are more than eager to walk out the door with a severance package in tow, doing so may actually cost you significant compensation in the long run.
 For example, if your employer objected to you taking leave under the FMLA and then suddenly decided to give you a severance package, it is likely they are trying to get rid of you before you take legal action against them.
 Unfortunately, should you sign on the dotted line and accept their severance offer, you have lost your legal right to pursue a lawsuit.
-Rather than make this critical mistake, never agree to acceptance of a severance package until you have received legal help with severance pay negotiations Los Angeles residents turn to in these situations at Mann Elias.
+Rather than make this critical mistake, never agree to acceptance of a severance package until you have received legal help about the negotiation process.

 Negotiating with Your Employer

 While many employees assume severance packages are given to them as a take it or leave it proposition, that is not true.
 In fact, you should always negotiate with your employer when a severance package is being discussed.
 In doing so, you may be able to strike a much better deal in terms of financial compensation and other benefits.
 In addition, you may also be able to gain more flexibility regarding what rights you may have to forfeit upon taking the severance offer.
-Since employers have great flexibility in deciding what to include in your severance package, let severance pay lawyers Los Angeles know from Mann Elias advise you as to what to accept or reject in these matters.
+Employers have great flexibility in deciding what to include in your severance package.

 Benefits and Method of Pay

 When negotiating a severance package with your employer, some of the most important areas will include the benefits to be included and the method of pay your employer will utilize to give you your compensation.
 Regarding benefits, you should always try to negotiate not only your health insurance, but also such things as disability and life insurance, accrued time off, and other perks you want included.
 As for the method of pay, you may have the option of receiving a lump-sum payment or over a period of time, very similar to how you were receiving your standard paychecks.
 If your employer is willing to work with you and is eager for you to leave, you will have more leverage.
-To increase the odds even more in your favor, let your attorney for severance pay compensation Los Angeles trusts take the lead in your negotiations.
+To increase the odds even more in your favor, seek legal representation to take lead in your negotiations.

 Take Time to Decide

 If your employer implies you have to make an immediate decision on the spot about your severance package, they are wrong.
 In any package, it should be stated you have a period of time to decide whether or not to accept the offer.
-This can vary from a few days to perhaps two weeks, so don't procrastinate.
+This can vary from a few days to perhaps two weeks, so don’t procrastinate.
 Also, should you be over 40 years old, you will be protected by the Older Workers Benefit Protection Act.
 With this law, you will have a minimum of 21 days to consider the offer, as well as seven days to change your mind after you make a decision.
-Since negotiations of this nature often have many offers going back and forth between both parties, get legal help with severance pay negotiations Los Angeles workers rely on to get excellent results by hiring an attorney from Mann Elias.
+Negotiations of this nature often go back and forth between both parties.